KRoverSystems/KRover/README.md

 6. launcher : System launcher, launches oasis and KRover.

 # Instructions for system setup
-First step is to setup the OASIS infrastructure.
-If you need more information abount OASIS design, features and EFI, refer to our OASIS paper from SP21: "A novel dynamic analysis infrastructure to instrument untrusted execution flow across user-kernel spaces".
+KRover executes on OASIS instrcture.
+Thus, the first step is to setup the OASIS infrastructure.
+If you need more information abount OASIS design, features, refer to our OASIS paper: "A novel dynamic analysis infrastructure to instrument untrusted execution flow across user-kernel spaces(IEEE SP21)".

 ## Platform
 OASIS needs to run on a bare-metal machine with the customzed kernel specified above.
 The target kernel which will be analyzed using KRover would be executed in a VM.
 We recomment a host machine with Ubuntu.
 If your current Ubuntu does not match with the following requirements or you do not want to disturb your current working environment, you can consider creating a new partition and installing a separate Ubuntu OS.
 Then your machine becomes a dual-boot Ubuntu system, do the following things in the new Ubuntu.
 It's also okay to skip the step if there is no conflict.